avh4/elm-format/notes.md

     * `option`.
 Implemented exactly as it was by parsec.

+    * `optionMaybe`.
+Implemented exactly as it was by parsec.

     * `notFollowedBy`.
 Implemented exactly as it was by parsec.

     * `eof`.
 Dummy implementation.